9 AM to 6 PM CST

 Plants

-For those unfamiliar with the work that goes into cultivating a specific strain of fauna, it may seem strange that plants can be patented.
+For those unfamiliar with the work that goes into cultivating a specific strain of flora, it may seem strange that plants can be patented.
 If you derived a new, useful type of plant, you deserve protection.

 Improvements